 top of page

-Find the freedom to be your best, most genuine, self.
-Therapy is what you make of it.
-Yes, that may sound contrite, yet therapy is a safe environment to explore who you are, who you yearn to be, and what helps you feel content and fulfilled.
-The therapy office should be a safe supportive setting to talk through your thoughts, emotions, and both internal and external struggles in an effort to gain insight and guidance from someone who is trained and non-biased.
-A therapist will support, guide, and empower you to develop solutions, not place their own beliefs on you.
-YOU are the active change agent in your journey to contentment and fulfillment; a good therapist just guides the way.
+Therapy is what you make of it—and while that may sound familiar, it reflects an important truth.
+Therapy provides a safe, supportive environment to explore who you are, who you hope to become, and what helps you feel content and fulfilled.
+The therapy space is meant to be a place where you can openly discuss your thoughts, emotions, and both internal and external challenges, gaining insight and guidance from a trained, neutral professional.
+A therapist’s role is to support, guide, and empower you in developing your own solutions, not to impose personal beliefs or judgments.
+You are the active agent in your journey toward contentment and fulfillment; a good therapist simply helps guide the way.

 How do I get motivated?
 Am I ready?